Jujutsu Kaisen 0: Production

 Akutami's first editor claimed the story was interesting but too dark and persuaded him give it a school setting much to his anger.
-When learning that the manga would be written in the Jump Giga over the more famous Weekly Shōnen Jump, Akutami was saddened by this decision and kept silent rather than argue over it.
+When learning that the manga would be written in Jump Giga instead of Weekly Shōnen Jump, Akutami was saddened by this decision and kept silent rather than argue over it.
 Akutami was still motivated when remembering that Mikki Yuki became famous in Jump Giga for writing Ginata Shiki.
 When Jujutsu Kaisen 0 was being written, the editor criticized the handling of Rika, believing a darker figure would be more suitable for the story, such as Oda Nobunaga.
 Yamanaka was transferred after the first chapter was published.
 The concept of Rika was that of an ordinary girl who would come across as evil when being remembered.
 Akutami placed hidden references to other works like Tite Kubo's Zombiepowder. while the first scene of Yuta being interrogated was influenced by the anime series Neon Genesis Evangelion.
 Akutami wanted to avoid a protagonist like himself due to his lack of credits but was still active.
 The plot was given training scenes and jokes to balance the story.
 Several parts of the manga were based on real life.
 The side character Ichiji and Yaga were based on people the author made.
 On the other hand, the ranking of sorcerers were made to contrast Akutami's high school which did not have such style.

 The third and fourth chapters were given a feeling of "climax" to reference it if there ever was a need to give it a series.
-While Akutami aimed to have several ideas, he realized by the third chapter that he committed a mistake as a result of relying on several characters.
-As a result, the story was revised into sorcerers being a minority.
+While Akutami wished to incorporate many ideas, he realized by the third chapter that he made a mistake in relying on too many characters.
+As a result, the story was revised so that sorcerer-characters would play a smaller role.
 The original idea behind Rika was that she would become stronger the more time she spends with Yuta.
 However, this was revised under the advice of Akutami's superiors in order to give the manga a more proper ending.
-Yuta's unique white uniform was made to reference problematic students but wears a black one in the final pages to fit with his classmates.
+While Yuta's unique white uniform was designed as a reference to problematic students, in the end he dons a black outfit to better fit in with his classmates.
 Nevertheless, Akutami planned that once Yuta would return in Jujutsu Kaisen, he would once again wear a white uniform in hopes older readers would remember him.